Michał Szpak: 2023–present: Nadwiślański mrok and continuation as The Voice of Poland judge

 Nadwiślański mrok is the third studio album by Michał Szpak.
 It was released on 24 November 2023, by the Warner Music Poland music label.
 The album is in the style of pop-rock music and consists of the standard version (1 CD).
-The recordings were promoted with the singles: "Hiob (Preludium)", "Bondage", "Warszawianka (mrok)", "Gaja"and "Smutek".
+The recordings were promoted with the singles: "Hiob (Preludium)", "Bondage", "Warszawianka (mrok)", "Gaja" and "Smutek".

+In 2024 and 2025, Szpak returned to The Voice of Poland for his fifth and sixth seasons as a coach, respectively.